 Many years back I was certified in a hiring process called Targeted Selection.
 One of the keys to the interview process with a new candidate was asking open-ended questions that required the candidate to tell a story.
-The reason was because it was a lot easier to get people to reveal their honest answer when you asked them to describe the entire story rather than ask them a yes or no question.
+The reason was that it was a lot easier to get people to reveal their honest answers when you asked them to describe the entire story rather than ask them a yes or no question.
+Here’s an example:

-- Do you work well with tight deadlines?
-Answer: Yes
+- Question: Do you work well with tight deadlines?

 Content strategies online demand that we quit the marketing and corporate speak and start telling stories.
-It’s a key strategy with Corporate Blogging.
-People don’t want to hear corporate-speak about your company, product or service, they want to hear actual stories about how your customers are doing better by doing business with you!
+It’s a key strategy in content marketing.
+People don’t want to hear corporate speak about your company, product, or service, they want to hear actual stories about how your customers are doing better by doing business with you!